 Sauerkraut is incredibly nutritious and healthy.

-It provides probiotics and vitamin K2, both known for their health benefits, as well as many other nutrients.
+It provides probiotics and vitamin K2, which are known for their health benefits, and many other nutrients.

-Eating sauerkraut may help strengthen your immune system, improve your digestion, reduce your risk of certain diseases and maybe even help you lose weight.
+Eating sauerkraut may help strengthen your immune system, improve your digestion, reduce your risk of certain diseases, and even lose weight.

-To maximize the benefits, try eating a little bit of sauerkraut each day.
+To reap the greatest benefits, try eating a little bit of sauerkraut each day.